pre-eth/adam/README.md

 ## FEATURES

-- 4 step algorithm: **A**ccumulate **D**iffuse **A**pply **M**ix
+- 4 step algorithm: **A**ccumulate, **D**iffuse, **A**pply, **M**ix
 - Avoids brute force and differential attacks (see paper or website for details)
+- Only two input parameters: one 64-bit seed and one 64-bit nonce
+- Space Complexity: O(N)
+- Output sequence is irreversible
 - Easy interface for bit generation in both ASCII and binary form.
 Output up to 1GB at a time.
 - Alternatively, stream bits directly to the `stdin` of your own programs, RNG test suites, etc.
 - Extract different precisions of numbers from the buffer
 - Generate RFC 4122 compliant UUID’s
 - View all generated numbers at once
-- Get the seed for a generated buffer or provide one
 - Reports execution time for number generation process
 - Continuously stream and regenerate random numbers

 ## INSTALLATION

-`adam` was developed on Fedora for 64-bit Linux systems.
+ADAM was developed on Fedora for x86 64-bit Linux systems.
 It may be possible to run on other operating systems but I haven't checked or configured the program for other systems/distros.

 ```
 git clone https://github.com/pre-eth/adam.git